hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

 ## Component API

 The Table component itself is where most of the options will be applied.
-However, the API for the child components are also documented here, in case a custom implementation is desired.
+However, the APIs for the child components are also documented here, in case a custom implementation is desired.

 ### Table

 <Doc::ComponentApi as |C|>
   <C.Property @name="<:head>" @type="named block">
     This is a named block where the content for the table head (`<thead>`) is rendered.
-It is unlikely that most consumers will need to use this named block directly for most use cases.
+Note: most consumers are unlikely to need to use this named block directly.
   </C.Property>
   <C.Property @name="<:body>" @type="named block">
     This is a named block where the content for the table body (`<tbody>`) is rendered.